airslie/renalware-core/README.md

 1. Setup a mysql user renalware with a password

+> GRANT CREATE ON *.* TO 'renalware'@'localhost' IDENTIFIED BY 'password';
 > GRANT ALL PRIVILEGES on renalware.* to 'renalware'@'localhost' identified by 'password';
+> GRANT ALL PRIVILEGES on renalware_development.* to 'renalware'@'localhost' identified by 'password';

 2. Create a renalware database from the legacy schema

-> mysql -e "create database renalware;"
+> rake db:create:all
-> cat db/schema.sql | mysql renalware -u renalware --password=password
+> cat db/schema_v1.sql | mysql renalware -u renalware --password=password

 3. Run a PHP server